How HMICFRS works with PCCs and Mayoral Offices

 - Produce a report if the PCC is proposing to call upon a chief constable to retire or resign

-For information on the legislation which underpins each of these functions, see our business plan, which also outlines our programme of work for 2017/18.
+For information on the legislation which underpins each of these functions, see our latest inspection programme and framework.

 Responses to HMICFRS inspection reports

 If HMICFRS has published an inspection report, and that report relates to a police force, section 55 of the Police Act 1996 requires the local policing body (the police and crime commissioner and the equivalents in London and Manchester) to prepare comments on the report and to publish them (section 55(5)).

 Inspection reports are sometimes concerned with only one police force; some relate to several forces; and some relate to all forces (usually national reports and thematic reports).
 Unless a particular force is clearly not the subject of the report, the following procedure (required by section 55) must be followed.

 If HMICFRS has published both a national report and a force-specific report on the same subject (for example, efficiency or domestic abuse), it is necessary for the following procedure to be followed in respect of both the national report and the force-specific report, except where the national report and the force-specific report contain the same findings and recommendations.
 In the latter case, it is necessary to follow the procedure only in respect of the force-specific report; repetition and duplication are of course unnecessary.

 The local policing body must first invite the chief officer of the force to submit to the local policing body his or her comments on the HMICFRS report before such date as the local policing body specifies (section 55(4)).